-Today, my fellow Catholic mom blogger Sara Estabrooks is sharing her story of motherhood.
+Today, my fellow Catholic blogger and darn good mom Sara Estabrooks is sharing her story of motherhood.
 I love her sense of humour… and wish I had her math skills!
 Read on to find out what this mathematician-turned-mom has to say about being a #LoveRebelMom.

 You guys, I have a problem: I’m darn good at what I do.